dper/kanjioftheday/README.md

 Sources
 =======

-Most of this code is pulled from kanjiforanki (<https://github.com/dper/kanjiforanki>).
+Most of this code is pulled from [kanjiforanki](https://github.com/dper/kanjiforanki).
 That code was designed for flash cards, which are by nature small.
 The HTML here is designed for regular web use and is not as constrained in size.
-That project was based on a project I did in 2011 to make paper flash cards for elementary school kanji.  <https://dperkins.org/arc/2011-03-22.kanji%20flashcards.html>
+That project was based on a [project](https://dperkins.org/arc/2011-03-22.kanji%20flashcards.html) I did in 2011 to make paper flash cards for elementary school kanji.

 The school-based kanji lists themselves are published by the Ministry of Education (MEXT) in Japan.
 Other websites copy and paste the data from official MEXT documents.